svenssonaxel/rondb-docker/README.md

 ## ***New***: Managed RonDB

 Apart from using/building the Docker image `rondb-standalone`, RonDB can also be run as a managed database, using the Docker image `hopsworks/rondb-managed`.
 This means that the cluster becomes dynamic - one can add nodes, perform rolling software upgrades, do backups and even restore from backups.
 See the directory [managed_rondb](managed_rondb) for more.

+## Preliminary Notes for YCSB benchmarking

+Setup:
+* Change [resources/entrypoints/init_scripts/setup_ycsb.sql](resources/entrypoints/init_scripts/setup_ycsb.sql) to create different tables

+Reasons for failure:
+* When running `ycsb load`, all data is first loaded into memory of the benchmarking container.
+Check the available memory for benchmarking containers in [environment files](/environments/machine_sizes) and compare it to `fieldcount * fieldlength * recordcount` in the YCSB workload file.
+The same amount of memory needs to be supported by the ndbmtd container.